Operation Uphold Democracy: Governors Island Accord

 After Raoul Cédras rejected a plan for Aristide's return proposed by Dante Caputo, a representative of the OAS and United Nations, the United Nations Security Council (UNSC) voted for an oil and weapons embargo on Haiti in June 1993.
 A month later, Cedras and Aristide signed the Governors Island Accord, outlining a process for Aristide's return to power by 30 October 1993.
 In August 1993, Robert Malval was named interim prime minister by Aristide.
-On 8 October 1993 as the USS Harlan County approached the Port international de Port-au-Prince to participate in training exercises with Haitian authorities, the Haitian Army prevented the ship from landing and Cedras announced that he will not comply with the previously signed accord.
+On 8 October 1993 as the USS Harlan County approached the Port international de Port-au-Prince to participate in training exercises with Haitian authorities, the Haitian Army prevented the ship from landing and Cedras announced that he would not comply with the previously signed accord.
 On 14 October, Prime Minister Maval's cabinet went into hiding after the Minister of Justice, Guy Malary, was shot and killed.
 The following day, Cedras ignored the 15 October deadline to cede his leadership and the United States began a naval blockade of Haiti.
 On 16 October, the UNSC authorized military force, including blockades, to implement international sanctions, with more nations joining the effort.

 UNSC authorizes military intervention

 The UNSC established an ultimatum for the military government on 5 May 1994, demanding Cedras to leave Haiti within fifteen days or that he may be removed by force.
 By July 1994, the United States becomes overwhelmed with Haitian boat people once again and begins to detain more Haitian refugees at Guantanamo Bay detention camp.
 The same month, the Joint Chiefs of Staff, called for increased participation from Caribbean nations; Lieutenant Colonel Chris Olson was tasked to "get as many flags as possible" and contacted embassies of Caribbean Community (CARICOM) nations to request participation.
 At a meeting in Port Royal, Jamaica on 22 July 1994, the CARICOM nations of Antigua and Barbuda, Bahamas, Barbados, Belize, Guyana, Jamaica and Trinidad and Tobago each agreed to send a platoon of troops.
-Armed intervention was authorized by the 31 July 1994 United Nations Security Council Resolution 940, which granted the "application of all necessary means to restore democracy in Haiti."
+After months of diplomatic maneuvering by the United States, armed intervention was authorized by the 31 July 1994 United Nations Security Council Resolution 940, which granted the "application of all necessary means to restore democracy in Haiti."

+U.S. military planners spent almost a year developing two possible options for Operation Uphold Democracy, but in early September 1994 a combination of the two was adopted.
+There was also time to provide additional training for the soldiers of the 10th Mountain Division, which would form the core of the force in Haiti.
+The proposal for a multinational force was coordinated with international partners.